-One option you should consider is buying a less expensive pencil now, then when your finances allow you can always invest in a more expensive one down the road.
+One option you should consider is buying a less expensive pencil now, and then, when your finances allow, you can always invest in a more expensive one down the road.
 You may find that the less expensive one you’ve grown accustomed to is perfect for your needs.
 Click Here to View the Best Drafting Pencils on Amazon.

 Lead Grade Indicator Included

 When working with drafting pencils, many people prefer to use more than one type of lead.
 Harder leads are used for initial sketching and layout, and softer leads are used for detailed rendering.
 You could invest in multiple drafting pencils, but if you’re buying expensive pencils, that could amount to a serious investment.
 A better option is to take advantage of the lead indicator feature.

 This allows you to load different leads into your pencil and then never lose track of what you have because of the built-in lead indicator.

 Knurled Metal Grip

 A knurled metal grip on drafting pencils is another feature that points to their intention of being used for precision drafting.
 It may not seem like that big of a deal, but having a steady grip enables you not to worry about slipping at an inopportune time.

 Drafting pencils are easily recognizable primarily due to the small eraser cap on the tip of them.
 This eraser doubles as a lead stopper, and it’s designed for precision erasing.
 You certainly don’t want to erase large areas with this eraser, but when you’re trying to erase small areas without accidentally erasing parts of the drawing, you need to keep this eraser ideal.

 Can Be Altered To A Variety Of Lengths

 As young artists, many people are told that mechanical pencils are not the best option for drawing.
 While traditional pencils make it easier in some respects to add shading and value, this can be done just as well with a mechanical pencil once you’ve spent enough time learning how to do it.